 - Greek yogurt with fresh fruit

+Wondering when to eat after a workout?
 This is when we need to focus on refueling energy stores, rehydrating for fluid loss, and repairing and building muscles.
-Eat your recovery snack within 15-30 minutes following exercise and a meal within 2 hours.
-Again, nutrient timing is essential for the post recovery process.
+Eat your recovery snack within 15 to30 minutes following exercise and a meal within two hours.
+Again, nutrient timing is essential for the post-recovery process, as it builds your muscles back up after all that stress.
 Replacing fluid loss is also a priority post-exercise and can be consumed at the same time as your snack or meal.
-If you find it difficult to eat immediately after exercise, a sport drink and protein bar can be helpful.
+If you find it difficult to eat immediately after exercise, something small like a sports drink and protein bar can be helpful.
 Either of these can hold you over until you are ready to consume a more complex meal.
 A shake or smoothie made with protein powder is another option following your workout.
-For best results, use a protein powders within 30 to 60 minutes following any moderate or high intensity workout.
+For best results, use a protein powder (like HUM Nutrition’s Core Strength) within 30 to 60 minutes following any moderate or high-intensity workout.

-Recovery snacks require high quality proteins to aid in the repair of damaged muscle tissues and stimulate new tissue growth.
-We also need adequate carbohydrates to replace glycogen stores and stabilize blood sugar.
-A quick tip for having the right ratio of protein and carbs is to think a 4:1 ratio.
+Recovery snacks require high-quality proteins to aid in the repair of damaged muscle tissues and stimulate new tissue growth.
+You’ll also need adequate carbohydrates to replace glycogen stores that were used up during the exercise and stabilize your blood sugar.
+A quick tip for having the right ratio of protein and carbs is to think of a 4:1 ratio.
 Ideally, we want four grams of carbohydrates for every one gram of protein.
 A popular example is low-fat chocolate milk.
-Per serving, it has 27g of carb and 8g of protein.
+Per serving, it has 27 grams of carbohydrates and 8 grams of protein.

-Together, snacks and meals need to offer around 20-40g of protein.
+Together, snacks and meals after a workout need to offer around 20 to 40 grams of protein.
 If you’re planning to eat a meal within an hour of your workout, you will not necessarily need to replenish your body with a recovery snack before.
 But, opting for an electrolyte sports drink or water can be beneficial.

 - Scrambled eggs with cheese, toast with avocado, and fruit